wolfgangr/SDM2rrd/docs/worker-scripts.md

 ### `mqsv-SDM2rrd.pl`
 Is the productive consumer of the mq stream.
-It' derived from `USR-SDM-Poller.pl` and shares quite some code.
+It's derived from `USR-SDM-Poller.pl` and shares quite some code.
 Most of it by simple cut'n paste.
 For sure there is some potential for proper modularisation.

 ### `watchdog_mqsv.sh`